Don Quixote: English editions in translation

 In 1742, the Charles Jervas translation appeared, posthumously.
 Through a printer's error, it came to be known, and is still known, as "the Jarvis translation".
 It was the most scholarly and accurate English translation of the novel up to that time, but future translator John Ormsby points out in his own introduction to the novel that the Jarvis translation has been criticized as being too stiff.
 Nevertheless, it became the most frequently reprinted translation of the novel until about 1885.
 Another 18th-century translation into English was that of Tobias Smollett, himself a novelist, first published in 1755.
 Like the Jarvis translation, it continues to be reprinted today.

 A translation by Alexander James Duffield appeared in 1881 and another by Henry Edward Watts in 1888.
 Most modern translators take as their model the 1885 translation by John Ormsby.

 An expurgated children's version, under the title The Story of Don Quixote, was published in 1922 (available on Project Gutenberg).
 It leaves out the risqué sections as well as chapters that young readers might consider dull, and embellishes a great deal on Cervantes' original text.
 The title page actually gives credit to the two editors as if they were the authors, and omits any mention of Cervantes.

 The most widely read English-language translations of the mid-20th century are by Samuel Putnam (1949), J. M. Cohen (1950; Penguin Classics), and Walter Starkie (1957).
 The last English translation of the novel in the 20th century was by Burton Raffel, published in 1996.
 The 21st century has already seen five new translations of the novel into English.
 The first is by John D. Rutherford and the second by Edith Grossman.
-Reviewing the novel in the New York Times, Carlos Fuentes called Grossman's translation a "major literary achievement" and another called it the "most transparent and least impeded among more than a dozen English translations going back to the 17th century."
+Reviewing the novel in The New York Times, Carlos Fuentes called Grossman's translation a "major literary achievement" and another called it the "most transparent and least impeded among more than a dozen English translations going back to the 17th century."

 In 2005, the year of the novel's 400th anniversary, Tom Lathrop published a new English translation of the novel, based on a lifetime of specialized study of the novel and its history.
-The fourth translation of the 21st century was released in 2006 by former university librarian James H Montgomery, 26 years after he had begun it, in an attempt to "recreate the sense of the original as closely as possible, though not at the expense of Cervantes' literary style."
+The fourth translation of the 21st century was released in 2006 by former university librarian James H. Montgomery, 26 years after he had begun it, in an attempt to "recreate the sense of the original as closely as possible, though not at the expense of Cervantes' literary style."

-In 2011, another translation by Gerald J. Davis appeared.
-It is the latest and the fifth translation of the 21st century.
+In 2011, another translation by Gerald J. Davis appeared, which is self-published via Lulu.com.
+The latest and the sixth translation of the 21st century is Diana de Armas Wilson's 2020 revision of Burton Raffel's translation.

-Tilting at windmills

-Tilting at windmills is an English idiom that means attacking imaginary enemies.
-The expression is derived from Don Quixote, and the word "tilt" in this context refers to jousting.

-The phrase is sometimes used to describe either confrontations where adversaries are incorrectly perceived, or courses of action that are based on misinterpreted or misapplied heroic, romantic, or idealistic justifications.
-It may also connote an inopportune, unfounded, and vain effort against adversaries real or imagined.